exasol/python-extension-common/doc/user_guide/user-guide.md

 By default, overriding language activation is not permitted.
 If a language with the same alias has already been activated the command will result in an error.
 The activation can be overridden with the use of the `--allow-override` option.

+## BucketFS connection object

+Some extensions require the user to create a BucketFS connection object encapsulating the BucketFS credentials.
+The creation of such an object in the database would also be a part of the extension installation.
+Like the language container, the connection object can be created separately, using the same or a different command.
+Please check the documentation of a particular extension for details.

+Most of the options listed above in the Language Container Deployer sections are also relevant for the creation of the connection object, should it be performed in a separate command.